Andromache and Pyrrhus: History and description

 The canvas includes two scene's taken from Jean Racine's 1677 tragedy Andromaque, in one composition.
 It portrays Pyrrhus, seated on a throne and receiving a message delivered by Orestes demanding the death of Astyanax.
 Andromache wraps her arms protectively round the young Astyanax.
 Pyrrhus, seated, extends his hand and scepter to Andromache who is on her knees and weeping, and places her under his protection.
 On the left, Hermione, jealous of her rival's power, walks away in anger.
 Pyrrhus falls in love with his prisoner Andromache, widow of the Trojan hero Hector, killed by Achilles, but he intends, in principle, to marry Hermione, daughter of Menelaus, king of Sparta.
 As for Orestes, he passionately loves Hermione.
-The background of the scene is very plain.
+The background of the scene is very plain with the names of the combatants of the Trojan War are written in Greek including that of Pyrrhus (as Neoptolemus).
 Pyrrhus is seated in a throne and dressed regally in red, while Andromache is fully dressed in white, traditionally the colour of innocence.